peinser/actions/README.md

 This repository contains the common Actions and config files for developing our GitHub Actions.

-- [semver](./semver) This action bumps the patch, minor or major version and returns the release versions and next development version.
+- [semver](./semver) This action bumps the patch, minor or major version and returns the current release version and next development version.
+The action is compliant with the [semver 2.x](./semver/semver) specification.